vancluever/homebrew-input-leap/README.md

 As the Input Leap maintainers have been busy working on modernizing the codebase, more and more folks seem to be looking for various ways to install it ahead of an official re-release.
-Packing is available on the AUR (see [input-leap-git](https://aur.archlinux.org/packages/input-leap-git) and [input-leap-headless-git](https://aur.archlinux.org/packages/input-leap-headless-git)), but seemingly not much else.
+Packaging is available on the AUR (see [input-leap-git](https://aur.archlinux.org/packages/input-leap-git) and [input-leap-headless-git](https://aur.archlinux.org/packages/input-leap-headless-git)), but seemingly not much else.